tsusanto/gt/_posts/2025-09-24-braised-chicken-potatoes.md

 I’m very grateful for my full-time, salaried, fully remote, and super chill job.
 I usually work just one to three hours a day, and I rarely have meetings on Mondays, Wednesdays, or Fridays.

-Since we have a no-camera policy, and as long as I complete my assigned tasks, hardly anyone ever bothers me.
+We have a no-camera policy for meetings, and as long as I complete my assigned tasks, hardly anyone ever bothers me.

 It really feels like the perfect semi-retirement job—and to make it even sweeter, I recently received a $5K annual raise, which works out to about $250 more per month after taxes (California!).